DenHive/TodoApp/README.md

 # TodoApp
 A simple Android project to learn MVP pattern.
 Inspired by [android blueprints](https://github.com/googlesamples/android-architecture).
-It's still work in progress.
+This is a Simpler version of blueprints(hahaha).
+It's still work in progress though.

 ## License